 Colonoscopy and sometimes endoscopy.
 Tests during which a flexible tube with a camera is used to view the inside of your child’s digestive tract.
 This lets the doctor perform a biopsy (take a tiny tissue sample).

 There are ways to help your child feel better and manage symptoms.
 These include:

 Medicines that control swelling and bleeding.

 Surgery to remove the affected intestine.
 This can cure the condition.
-The doctor will talk to you about this if it is an option for your child.
+The health care provider will talk to you about this if it is an option for your child.

 Bone scans (painless tests that check the health of your child’s bones)